 From its sprawling grounds to the nefarious plans made within its boundaries, this is the history of Hitler’s East Prussian war fortress.

 The Wolf’s Lair, or “Wolfsschanze,” was originally conceived in late 1940 and its construction was completed on June 21, 1941.
-At this point in the war, Hitler had already invaded Czechoslovakia, Poland, Denmark, Norway, Holland, Belgium, Luxembourg, and France.
+At this point in the war, Germany had already invaded Czechoslovakia, Poland, Denmark, Norway, Holland, Belgium, Luxembourg, and France.

 One day after launching Operation Barbarossa, which saw three million Nazi troops invading Soviet Russia, Hitler moved into the Wolf’s Lair and made it the de facto capital of Nazi German operations on the Eastern Front.
-It was outfitted with steel enforced concrete walls that were 6.7 feet thick and protected by anti-aircraft guns.
+It was outfitted with steel-enforced concrete walls that were 6.7 feet thick and protected by anti-aircraft guns.
 Hitler’s private bunker had 26-foot-thick ceilings.

-Hitler virtually directed military operations on all fronts from the Wolf’s Lair, which was outfitted with all the amenities he needed, including a barbershop, restaurant, and even a casino.
+Adolf Hitler virtually directed military operations on all fronts from the Wolf’s Lair, which was outfitted with all the amenities he needed, including a barbershop, restaurant, and even a casino.

 Not having to leave the bunker was important to Hitler as he had grown increasingly paranoid and erratic during this time, especially after Japan attacked Pearl Harbor, forcing him to declare war on the U.S. as a result of Nazi Germany’s alliance with Japan.